 ...

-$response json_encode( array( 'success' => true ) );
+$response = json_encode( array( 'success' => true ) );

-$upload->corsResponse$response ); // Response wrapped in corsResponse()
+echo $upload->corsResponse( $response ); // Response wrapped in corsResponse()

-Security restrictions in IE8 and IE9 prevent directly accessing the contents of an iframe that originated from a different domain.
-One workaround is to use window.postMessage, which allows messages to be sent between windows/frames from different domains.
+Security restrictions in IE8 and IE9 prevent directly accessing the contents of an iframe

-When CORS is enabled in browsers without XHR upload support, an additional parameter named XHR_CORS_TARGETORIGIN is added, which contains the value of window.location.href.
-This serves to notify the server that the response must be made through window.postMessage.
+When CORS is enabled in browsers without XHR upload support, an additional parameter named XHR_CORS_TARGETORIGIN

-On the server, when corsResponse() detects that XHR_CORS_TARGETORIGIN is set, the response is wrapped in a Javascript snippet which triggers the message event, which in turn delivers the response through the iframe.
+is set, the response is wrapped in a Javascript snippet which triggers the message

-Here is what corsResponse() looks like:
+Here is what corsResponse()

 <?php

-function corsResponse$data ) {
+function corsResponse( $data ) {

-$_REQUEST['XHR_CORS_TARGETORIGIN'] ) ) {
+if ( isset( $_REQUEST['XHR_CORS_TARGETORIGIN'] ) ) {

-$targetOrigin $this->escapeJS$_REQUEST['XHR_CORS_TARGETORIGIN'] );
+$targetOrigin = $this->escapeJS( $_REQUEST['XHR_CORS_TARGETORIGIN'] );

-"<script>window.parent.postMessage('$data','$targetOrigin');</script>";
+return "<script>window.parent.postMessage('$data','$targetOrigin');</script>";

 }

-return
+return $data;

 }

-As you can see, when XHR_CORS_TARGETORIGIN is not set, the response is returned as-is — modern browsers do not need this workaround.
+is not set, the response is returned as-is — modern browsers do not need this workaround.

 MDN - HTTP access control (CORS)